TaggrNetwork/Taggr/docs/LOCAL_DEVELOPMENT.md

 cd taggr
 ```

 The remaining steps are only necessary for deploying NNS canisters locally.
-This makes it easier to test new account creation with Internet Identity or to make ICP transfers to those accounts.
+This makes it easier to test new account creation with Internet Identity, to make ICP transfers to those accounts or to run Taggr e2e tests without a Docker container.
 Alternatively, you can [create a backup](#creating-and-restoring-backups) and then refer to the [command reference](#command-reference) to build and deploy.

 Create or edit `~/.config/dfx/networks.json`, and add the following, note that `dfx install` requires port `8080` to work: